matthewnolan/Format-Phone/README.md

-# formatPhone.js
+# Format Phone

-formatPhone.js is a simple standalone script which formats phone numbers as you type.
+Format Phone is a simple standalone script which formats phone numbers as you type.

 Turns: 2225551212 into (222) 555-1212